 Business planning for ‘business as usual’ services: as well as the above our survey indicated that beyond establishing policy, most institutions lack ‘rolled out’ or ‘embedded’ services except in skills training and DMP support.
 This may indicate a gap in advocacy materials, i.e. specific benefits, costs rather than modelling knowledge.

-Funder & Institutional Policy - national, international: although the majority of institutions say they have established policy the environment is changing and we anticipate a need for guidance on (e.g) the UK Concordat, and changes in the European regulatory environment.
+Funder & Institutional Policy - national, international: although the majority of institutions say they have established policy the environment is changing and we anticipate a need for guidance on (e.g) the UK Concordat, H2020 guidelines and changes in Cancer Research UK and Wellcome Trust data policies.

-Metadata – disciplinary standards: the DCC metadata catalogue has been successfully adopted by the RDA Metadata Standards Directory Working Group, but this remains a work in progress and there is a lack of awareness of how discipline-specific standards should be supported.
+Metadata – disciplinary standards: the DCC metadata catalogue has been taken up by the RDA Metadata Standards Directory Working Group, Further information on this is at the end of this document (Note 2).

-Metadata for Research Data Discovery Service: existing DCC recommendations would benefit from updating and more accessible presentation, to support institutional engagement with the RDDS.

 RDM Service profiles: the ‘where are they now’ series of DCC blog posts about services that DCC has supported are popular both with the services that contribute to them, and our website readers.
 We see a need for broader provision of human-readable ‘profiles’ to complement these and sector profiling activity.

-Tools and services for data management & curation: off-the-shelf solutions seem to be increasing in supply, demand and capability.
+Tools and services for data management & curation: off-the-shelf solutions are increasing in supply, demand and capability.
 Our Tools and Service Catalogue covers some of them but needs updating and higher visibility.

-Workflows for data preservation & publishing: institutional services are maturing, with increased focus on service integration across internal and external repository and storage providers (including the just-announced shared service pilot).
+Workflows for data preservation & publishing: institutional services are maturing, with increased focus on service integration across internal and external repository and storage providers (including the Jisc Shared Service pilot).
 RDS project and RDA working group activity has seen high interest in this area.

 Requirements questions to help scope services: while many DAF surveys are available representing basic questions institutions ask in order to scope services at a high level, there are gaps in available examples of questions addressing requirements for mature and innovative solutions.
 RDS projects have asked questions relevant to establishing their needs.
 Examples synthesising some of these thematically would complememt the RDS synthesis.